lavanyaravilla/Market-Segmentation-Analysis/README.md

 # Market-Segmentation-Analysis
-Feynn Labs Service Fast Food Case study (McDonald 's) Aim of this project is to convert R codes into Python code
+Feynn Labs Service Fast Food Case study (McDonald 's)

+As a data science intern @ feynn Lab service this project aim  is to convert R codes into Python code